 A football jersey, cleats, and a helmet.
 Would you suspect a girl underneath all of that?
 You would if you knew Maria “Izzy” Capellan: senior, girls soccer star and kicker for the South High School football team since her sophomore year.
-Her coach had mentioned they had needed a kicker during her freshman year; she jokingly suggested to kick for the team and just a year later her coach asked her if she was serious about kicking for the team.
+Her coach had mentioned they had needed a kicker during her freshman year; just a year later her coach asked her if she was serious about kicking for the team.

 “My sophomore year, I got a text from my coach, and he was like, ‘So are you serious about kicking?’
 And I was like, I mean, I’ll try,” said Capellan.